-The Educational Leadership internship experience at American College of Education represents an extended period of guided, professional practice during which the student demonstrates increasing responsibility while under the guidance of a self-selected and approved mentor and an ACE internship supervisor.
-The experience is designed to address the Educational Leadership Program Outcomes though standards-based work in a P-12 school setting guided by a practicing school administrator.
-All activities completed by the intern are expected to provide immediate assistance and administrative support to the mentor and school community as well as instructional support to the campus in order to help increase student learning and achievement.
+The Educational Leadership internship experience at American College of Education represents an extended period of guided, professional practice during which the Educational Leadership intern takes increasing responsibility for the learning of P-12 students while under the guidance of a self-selected and approved mentor and an ACE faculty member.
+The experience is designed to address the Educational Leadership program outcomes though standards-based work in a school setting guided by a practicing school administrator.
+All activities completed by the intern are expected to provide administrative support to the mentor and school community in addition to instructional support to the campus in order to help increase student learning and achievement.

 Visit the Educational Leadership Internship page here.